Understanding free cash flow (FCF): Definition, Formula and Examples

 min read

-Free cash flow is the cash that a business has available to pay debts, buy assets (such as stock or property), or pay shareholders’ dividends and interest.
+Free cash flow is your go-to liquidity – the cash that a business has available to pay debts, buy assets (such as stock or property), or pay shareholders’ dividends and interest.
 It doesn’t include the company’s value towards any ownership rights such as property, stock, equipment, licensing, or patent rights.

+The free cash flow formula is calculated as operating income minus capital expenses.
 Essentially, free cash flow is the amount of money that a business can produce immediately.
-Although not a representation of a company’s total value, it’s a good measure of its financial performance.
+Although not a representation of a company’s total value, it’s a good measure of its financial performance and whether you have the cash you need to meet short-term financial obligations or if you need to look for small business financing.

 Read on for tips on how to calculate it, and how you can improve your business cash flow performance.